AdaCore/gnatstudio/docs/users_guide/main_window.rst

 interactive search capability allowing you to quickly search information currently displayed.
 Start typing the text to search when the view has the focus.
-Note that the contents of the :guilabel:`Project` view are computed lazily, so not all files are known to this search capability before they've been opened.
+Note that the contents of the :guilabel:`Project` view are computed lazily, so not all files are known to this search capability before they have been opened.

 This search opens a small window at the bottom of the view where you can